imzodev/stream-animate/README.md

    ```bash
    python main.py --log-level INFO
    ```
+   - The application runs in the background with a system tray icon.
+   - Right-click the tray icon to access the menu:
+     - **Open Configurator** - launch the GUI to edit shortcuts
+     - **Quit** - gracefully exit the application
 7. **Trigger a shortcut**
    - Press one of the hotkeys you configured and watch the overlay/sound fire instantly.